dubrie/public/travel.md

 - __Chocolate Hills__: Collection of hills in the Philippines known for their chocolate color, and shape, during the dry season.

 ### Portugal
+- Mandated 90% of tourism business will comply with 2027 standards of water, waste, and energy use.
 - __Nazaré Beach__: Home of the worlds largest waves, often above 30m (100ft).

 ### Scotland